 - ਕਬੀਰ ਬੈਸਨੋ ਹੂਆ ਤ ਕਿਆ ਭਇਆ ਮਾਲਾ ਮੇਲੀਂ ਚਾਰਿ ॥ ਬਾਹਰਿ ਕੰਚਨੁ ਬਾਰਹਾ ਭੀਤਰਿ ਭਰੀ ਭੰਗਾਰ ॥: O Kabeer!
 What good is it to appear like a devotee of Vishnu, and wear four Maalaa (rosary)?
 On the outside, you (pretend to) look like pure gold (i.e., pious, holy, pure, Mahaatamaa…); but on the inside, you are stuffed with filth or Bhangaar (Bikaar: lust, anger, greed, corruption, falsehood, etc.). (sggs 1372).

-Here, Kabeer Sahib is comparing those who wears all sorts religious robes, religious symbols, or religious paraphernalia, etc. with Bhangaar (ਭੰਗਾਰ), if on the inside they are full of inner garbage (lust, anger, greed, attachment, pride…).
+Here, Bhagat Kabeer Jee is comparing those who wears all sorts religious robes, religious symbols, or religious paraphernalia, etc. with Bhangaar (ਭੰਗਾਰ), if on the inside they are full of inner garbage (lust, anger, greed, attachment, pride…).

-In other words, Kabeer Sahib is saying that what’s the use of one’s external display of religiosity if on the inside one is full of the filth of impurities, Bikaars or ਖੋਟ (lust, anger, greed, etc.).
+In other words, Bhagat Kabeer Jee is saying that what’s the use of one’s external display of religiosity if on the inside one is full of the filth of impurities, Bikaars or ਖੋਟ (lust, anger, greed, etc.).